NVIDIA/spark-rapids/docs/configs.md

 Name | Description | Default Value
 -----|-------------|--------------
+<a name="alluxio.pathsToReplace"></a>spark.rapids.alluxio.pathsToReplace|List of paths to be replaced with corresponding alluxio scheme.
+Eg, when configureis set to "s3:/foo->alluxio://0.1.2.3:19998/foo,gcs:/bar->alluxio://0.1.2.3:19998/bar", which means:       s3:/foo/a.csv will be replaced to alluxio://0.1.2.3:19998/foo/a.csv and      gcs:/bar/b.csv will be replaced to alluxio://0.1.2.3:19998/bar/b.csv|None
 <a name="cloudSchemes"></a>spark.rapids.cloudSchemes|Comma separated list of additional URI schemes that are to be considered cloud based filesystems.
 Schemes already included: dbfs, s3, s3a, s3n, wasbs, gs.
 Cloud based stores generally would be total separate from the executors and likely have a higher I/O read cost.
 Many times the cloud filesystems also get better throughput when you have multiple readers in parallel.
 This is used with spark.rapids.sql.format.parquet.reader.type|None
 <a name="memory.gpu.allocFraction"></a>spark.rapids.memory.gpu.allocFraction|The fraction of total GPU memory that should be initially allocated for pooled memory.
 Extra memory will be allocated as needed, but it may result in more fragmentation.
 This must be less than or equal to the maximum limit configured via spark.rapids.memory.gpu.maxAllocFraction.|0.9
 <a name="memory.gpu.debug"></a>spark.rapids.memory.gpu.debug|Provides a log of GPU memory allocations and frees.
 If set to STDOUT or STDERR the logging will go there.
 Setting it to NONE disables logging.
 All other values are reserved for possible future expansion and in the mean time will disable logging.|NONE
+<a name="memory.gpu.direct.storage.spill.enabled"></a>spark.rapids.memory.gpu.direct.storage.spill.enabled|Should GPUDirect Storage (GDS) be used to spill GPU memory buffers directly to disk.
+GDS must be enabled and the directory `spark.local.dir` must support GDS.
+This is an experimental feature.
+For more information on GDS, see https://docs.nvidia.com/gpudirect-storage/.|false
 <a name="memory.gpu.maxAllocFraction"></a>spark.rapids.memory.gpu.maxAllocFraction|The fraction of total GPU memory that limits the maximum size of the RMM pool.
 The value must be greater than or equal to the setting for spark.rapids.memory.gpu.allocFraction.
 Note that this limit will be reduced by the reserve memory configured in spark.rapids.memory.gpu.reserve.|1.0
 <a name="memory.gpu.oomDumpDir"></a>spark.rapids.memory.gpu.oomDumpDir|The path to a local directory where a heap dump will be created if the GPU encounters an unrecoverable out-of-memory (OOM) error.
 The filename will be of the form: "gpu-oom-<pid>.hprof" where <pid> is the process ID.|None
 <a name="memory.gpu.pool"></a>spark.rapids.memory.gpu.pool|Select the RMM pooling allocator to use.
 Valid values are "DEFAULT", "ARENA", and "NONE".
 With "DEFAULT", `rmm::mr::pool_memory_resource` is used; with "ARENA", `rmm::mr::arena_memory_resource` is used.
-If set to "NONE", pooling is disabled and RMM just passes through to CUDA memory allocation directly.|ARENA
+If set to "NONE", pooling is disabled and RMM just passes through to CUDA memory allocation directly.
+Note: "ARENA" is the recommended pool allocator if CUDF is built with Per-Thread Default Stream (PTDS), as "DEFAULT" is known to be unstable (https://github.com/NVIDIA/spark-rapids/issues/1141)|ARENA
 <a name="memory.gpu.pooling.enabled"></a>spark.rapids.memory.gpu.pooling.enabled|Should RMM act as a pooling allocator for GPU memory, or should it just pass through to CUDA memory allocation directly.
 DEPRECATED: please use spark.rapids.memory.gpu.pool instead.|true
 <a name="memory.gpu.reserve"></a>spark.rapids.memory.gpu.reserve|The amount of GPU memory that should remain unallocated by RMM and left for system use such as memory needed for kernels, kernel launches or JIT compilation.|1073741824
 <a name="memory.host.spillStorageSize"></a>spark.rapids.memory.host.spillStorageSize|Amount of off-heap host memory to use for buffering spilled GPU data before spilling to local disk|1073741824